MUGE-2021/image-retrieval-baseline/README.md

     --output="${DATAPATH}/test_predictions.jsonl"
 ```

 The jsonl file can be submitted to MUGE challenge site.
-In expection, the evaluated model will get a **mean-recall of around 50**.
+In expectation, the evaluated model will get a **mean-recall of around 50**.
 We strongly believe the baseline can be easily tuned and improved to achieve much better points :)

 We also provide the evaluation script to evaluate model's mean-recall on validation set.
 Run the following command:
 ```
-python src/eval/evaluation.py valid_predictions.jsonl valid_queries.jsonl output.json
+python src/eval/evaluation.py valid_queries.jsonl valid_predictions.jsonl output.json
 ```
 The score will be saved in `output.json`.
 The script is the same as the MUGE evaluation server.